JulieMontoya/ToePost/README.md

 memory to be usable, we can only hold values in registers.**  This means we can only use the accumulator, the X and Y registers and the stack pointer.

+## Memory Faults

+There are three types of fault that will affect RAM.
+These are bits that always read as 0, irrespective what be written to them, and to which I might refer as **stuck zeros**; bits that always read as 1, or **stuck ones**; and locations that return values written to other locations, or **address clashes**.

+We can test for stuck bits by writing a known value to a location and trying to read it back; and we can test for address clashes by reading other locations to see whether they still contain the expected values.

 ## How ToePost tests memory